-Prospective student tenants must be issued with a clear written statement indicating responsibility for the payment of water, gas, electricity, council tax (where due, e.g. part-time students, or when a tenant will cease to be a student) and any other service charges that might be applicable.
+Prospective student tenants must be issued with a clear written statement indicating responsibility for the payment of water, gas, electricity, council tax (where due) and any other service charges that might be applicable.

 Where a gas mains or electric fuse box is located in a bedroom, with the tenant's agreement, a spare key is to be provided in a break glass box within the property so that all tenants and emergency services have access.